Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

     - Use dataset repositories when enabling direct access and reuse is a priority.
     - Publish a data paper when contextualisation and academic recognition are important.
     - Attach supplementary materials when data primarily supports a research article without independent reuse.
-- Assessing FAIRness (for instance with F-UJI or FAIReva, see Resources 34, 35) ensures compliance with best practices, making data more useful for future research and innovation.
+- Assessing FAIRness (for instance with F-UJI or FAIReva, see Resources&nbsp;34, 35) ensures compliance with best practices, making data more useful for future research and innovation.
 - A clear data licence defines how others can access, use, and build upon research.
 Selecting the right licence balances openness with necessary restrictions, fostering trust and ethical reuse while protecting intellectual contributions.
 - Data citations, just like research article citations, give proper credit to data creators and encourage responsible reuse.
 - Connecting datasets to code, research software, and publications provides the provenance of the research process and help the advancement of science.
 Breaking a single big journal publication containing everything into these smaller pieces values each step of the research process; the researcher does not only focus on publishing interpretations, but also puts effort into data collection and publishing.
 This supports reproducibility, verification, and reuse.